t-macabee/MusicLibrary/README.md

 Music Library is a web application that allows users to create and manage playlists, add tracks to playlists, and engage in chat with other users.
 The project is built using the .NET and Angular frameworks.

 Feel free to check it out!

 https://musiclibraryweb.p2122.app.fit.ba
+Username: test1
+Password: pwd123

 ## Features